 Location: Bequia, St. Vincent And The Grenadines

-The crew later returned to the boat at 3 pm sharp (remember the bit of about being tardy) to have showers and partake in Leadership class, where they asked some of life’s biggest questions such as why are pizzas round but come in a square box?
+The crew later returned to the boat at 3 pm sharp (remember the bit about being tardy) to have showers and partake in Leadership class, where they asked some of life’s biggest questions, such as why are pizzas round but come in a square box?
 Why do we use the term sleeping like a baby when babies often wake up crying at ungodly hours?
 How can you tell when you run out of invisible ink?
-And of course relevant to today, if a turtle doesn’t have a shell is it homeless or naked??
-I must clarify at this point I was provisioning during this time so I have no idea what was discussed in class but I like to imagine my questions above were among the talking points and I bet I got you all thinking didn’t I?……….
+And, of course, relevant to today, if a turtle doesn’t have a shell, is it homeless or naked??
+I must clarify at this point I was provisioning during this time, so I have no idea what was discussed in class, but I like to imagine my questions above were among the talking points, and I bet I got you all thinking, didn’t I?……….

 After class, we had a wonderful dinner of deep-fried chicken, chips, and veggies.
 It was finger lichen good, for obvious reasons of another popular chicken chain.
-I couldn’t use the licking for copyright issues so instead used Lichen, which is organism comprised of algae, fungus and often cyanobacteria but could also be pronounced similar to licking.
-See, it’s fun to learn any way I digress the meal was delicious and put everyone in great spirits and full stomachs before a well needed the night out on the glimmering town of Bequia, after which everyone returned to the boat to sleep like babies.
+I couldn’t use the licking for copyright issues, so instead used Lichen, which is an organism comprised of algae, fungus, and often cyanobacteria, but could also be pronounced similar to licking.
+See, it’s fun to learn.
+Anyway, I digress, the meal was delicious and put everyone in great spirits and full stomachs before a well-needed night out on the glimmering town of Bequia, after which everyone returned to the boat to sleep like babies.